Algolzw/daclip-uir/README.md

 The models and training logs will save in `log/universal-ir`.
 You can print your log at time by running `tail -f log/universal-ir/train_universal-ir_***.log -n 100`.

+**The same training steps can be used for image restoration in the wild ([wild-ir](https://github.com/Algolzw/daclip-uir/tree/main/universal-image-restoration/config/wild-ir)).**

 #### Pretrained Models
 | Model Name   | Description                                     | GoogleDrive                                                                                   | HuggingFace                                                                                      |
 |--------------|-------------------------------------------------|------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------|